tpongulaty/vip_ws_api_pipeline/README.md

 # Code Location
 """All the base code for Scraping and API is within the 'poc' folder.
-For API, there are individual .py files.
-For Scraping all code is consolidated into a Jupyter Notebook for now."""
+All individual scraping and api pipelines are under poc/dagster/dagster_integration/scraping_pipelines folder.
+All these scripts are integrated into the vip_dagster_pipeline.py which the main file that launches dagster app for orchestration and maintaining the pipelines."""

+# Launching Dagster
+Launch dagster by navigating to poc/dagster/dagster_integration and running "dagster dev -m vip_dagster_pipeline"

 # dagster_pipeline_template